Last updated on 11/18/2022 by the National Psoriasis Foundation.

 Types of Psoriasis

 Guttate psoriasis affects roughly 8 percent of people living with psoriasis.
-Signs of guttate psoriasis include small, round, red spots caused by inflammation.
-Guttate psoriasis often appears on the arms, legs and torso; however, it can affect any area of the body.
+Signs of guttate psoriasis include small, round, red or discolored spots caused by inflammation.
+Guttate psoriasis often appears on the arms, legs, and torso; however, it can affect any area of the body.

 Pustular psoriasis affects about 3 percent of people living with psoriasis.
-Symptoms include pustules (white, pus-filled, painful bumps) that may be surrounded by inflamed or reddened skin.
-Pustular psoriasis may appear only on certain areas of the body, such as the hands and feet like PPP, or it may cover most of the body.
+Symptoms include pustules (white, pus-filled, painful bumps) that may be surrounded by inflamed or reddened/discolored skin.
+Pustular psoriasis may appear only on certain areas of the body, such as the hands and feet, or it may cover most of the body.

 Inverse psoriasis affects one-quarter of people living with psoriasis.
-Signs of inverse psoriasis include inflamed deep-red skin that is smooth and not scaly.
-Inverse psoriasis affects skin folds in the body such as underarms, under breasts, in the genital area and buttocks.
+Signs of inverse psoriasis include inflamed deep-red or darkened skin that is smooth and not scaly.
+Inverse psoriasis affects skin folds in the body such as underarms, under breasts, the genital area, and buttocks.
 It can cause severe itching and pain and can be worsened by sweat and rubbing in these areas.

 Guttate image credit: Courtesy of Joel M Gelfand MD